siddz415/Project-2/README.md

 • When you revisit the site and sign in, you see navigation links for the homepage, dashboard, and an option to log out.

-• Clicking on an existing blog post displays the post title, content, post creator’s username, and date created, and you have the option to leave a comment.
+• Clicking on an existing blog post displays the post title, content, city, post creator’s username, and date created, and you have the option to leave a comment.

 • Submitting a comment while signed in saves the comment and updates the post to display the comment, the comment creator’s username, and the date created.

 • Clicking on the dashboard option in the navigation takes you to the dashboard, where you can view your existing blog posts and add new ones.

-• To add a new blog post, you must enter both a title and content for your post and save it.
+• To add a new blog post, you must enter values into the title, content and city fields for your post and save it.

 • Clicking on one of your existing posts in the dashboard lets you delete or update your post.